eigenAyoub/cuda-linear-alg/README.md

 * This is not supposed to prove that you can derive gradients and do backprop from scratch.

 * The main objective of this project is:
     * Get used to CUDA with C++.
     * Use as much NVIDIA ecosystem as possible.
+    * The ultimate goal is to code something interesting  (e.g., flash attention).

 ### Steps: